While moving a decimal value to Comp-5, you just need to consider these: it stores only the integer portion and ignores the decimal portion.

 The result will be: 1234567

-The key point I want to share is Comp-5 stores only integer part and truncates decimal part.
+The key point I want to share is that Comp-5 stores only integer parts and truncates decimal parts.

 More details of COMP-5

-- Comp-5 stores the data in the form of Binary ( because of binary it doesn’t support decimals)
+- Comp-5 stores the data in the form of Binary ( because binary doesn’t support decimals)

 - It has boundaries.
 It stores as 2/4/8 bytes internally